Zhenwu Zhuang, MD, MS

 Extensive Research Description

 Novel molecular imaging for early detection of microthrombi in the microvasculature.
-The exact mechanism and importance of coronary microvascular disease (MVD), under conditions of ischemic injury, are still unclear.
-Based on two notions: 1) endothelial cells can be damaged and platelets can be activated by photosensitizers irradiated by a specific wavelength of the laser in the heart of a mouse; 2) coagulation factor XIII is required for the impairment of microvascular function progress, we are establishing a novel animal model of MVD and applying non-invasive imaging strategy to dynamically monitor cross-linking thrombi formation and to document subsequent cardiac function in rodents following ischemic injury.
+The exact mechanism and importance of coronary microvascular disease (MVD) under conditions of ischemic injury are still unclear.
+Based on two notions: 1) endothelial cells can be damaged, and platelets can be activated by photosensitizers irradiated by a specific wavelength of the laser in the heart of a mouse; 2) coagulation factor XIII is required for the impairment of microvascular function progress, we are establishing a novel animal model of MVD and applying non-invasive imaging strategy to monitor cross-linking thrombi formation dynamically and to document subsequent cardiac function in rodents following ischemic injury.

 PET imaging of Pre-synaptic Vesicle Density for cognitive dysfunction in Cardiac Arrest.

 Sudden cardiac arrest (CA) accounts for 50% of all cardiovascular deaths in the US.
 Despite advances in post-resuscitation care and management, only 10.8% of adult out-of-hospital CA (OHCA) victims survive hospital discharge, and up to 50% of survived patients exhibit cognitive deficits (learning/memory disabilities, executive function).
 It is well-accepted that cognitive dysfunction is associated with synaptic dysfunction and the inability to induce physiological long-term potentiation (LTP) in the CA1 region of the hippocampus after global ischemia.
 These deficits suggest that synaptic dysfunction in specific regions (such as the hippocampus or cortex) might be responsible for post-CA brain injury (PCABI).
-In addition, levels of impairment or recovery of neurologic function govern long-term outcomes after CA, and prediction of the potential for recovery is a heavy burden for physicians and patients’ families.
-A sensitive and reliable in vivo approach to assess the loss and partial restoration of synaptic function or density, if it can provide early information on the severity of synaptic dysfunction, monitor the neuron recovery, and predict the outcome.
+In addition, levels of impairment or recovery of neurologic function govern long-term outcomes after CA, and predicting the potential for recovery is a heavy burden for physicians and patients’ families.
+A sensitive and reliable in vivo approach to assessing the loss and partial restoration of synaptic function or density can provide early information on the severity of synaptic dysfunction, monitor neuron recovery, and predict the outcome.

 Coauthors